thesavourist/FermBuddy/README.md

 # FermBuddy
 **Track more than Gravity**

-FermBuddy is an open-source project.
-It connects directly to your fermentation monitoring devices and displays gravity, temperature, attenuation and estimated ABV on a dedicated display.
+FermBuddy is an open-source display for Hydrometers.
+(Support for Tilt Hydrometers only at the moment) It connects directly to your fermentation monitoring devices and displays gravity, temperature, attenuation and estimated ABV on a dedicated display.

 ## License